Typhoon Chataan: Aftermath

 On July 3 while Chataan was passing the region, the governor of Chuuk declared a state of emergency, requesting international assistance.
 On July 9, the government of Japan sent $87,000 (¥10 million) worth of supplies to Micronesia, including 1,000 blankets and 10 electric generators.
 Two days later, United States President George W. Bush declared the island as a disaster area.
 This was six days after FSM President Leo Falcam sent the disaster declaration to the US president, although Falcam had improperly filed the paperwork.
 Because the FSM is in a Compact of Free Association and not a U.S. state, the Federal Emergency Management Agency (FEMA) could not provide immediate assistance.
 During the delay, a group of doctors from Guam flew to Chuuk to provide medical assistance.
 On July 11, the government of Israel sent $5,000 worth of medicine to the FSM.
-The next day, the Caritas charity in Australia sent $20,000 worth of water and food.
+The next day, Caritas Australia sent $20,000 worth of water and food.
 Residents from elsewhere in the FSM sent clothes and food.
 The Australian government sent $10,000 to replenish emergency supplies, and the International Red Cross released about $20,000 for immediate relief.
 The government of China sent $30,000 worth of aid.
 On July 30, FEMA announced that residents and business owners in Chuuk could apply for individual assistance, including money for housing, repairing damage, and low-interest loans.
 The declaration would not apply to outer islands in Chuuk, which did not sustain significant damage; this is because FEMA only had funds to restore areas to how they were before the storm.
 Ultimately, FEMA provided 93000 L of water, 1,300 blankets, 45,360 km (100,000 lbs) of rice, 11,328 meals ready to eat, and various other supplies.
 In total, the agency allocated $10.6 million, mostly in the form of individual assistance that provided money for purchasing lost supplies.
 FEMA ultimately sent just under $5 million to Chuuk after Chataan, as well as subsequent typhoons Pongsona and Lupit; however, about $445,000 of the funding was believed to have been misspent due to discrepancies discovered in an audit in 2006.